Habitual Traffic Violator (HTV) Laws in Indiana

 My License is Suspended as a Habitual Traffic Violator – Now What?

-Every time you are convicted of a traffic offense, either a major conviction like OVWI or a minor speeding ticket, the conviction is certified to the BMV and placed on your driving record.
+Every time you are convicted of a traffic offense, either a major conviction like DUI or OVWI or a minor speeding ticket, the conviction is certified to the BMV and placed on your driving record.
 Once the BMV receives notice of the last qualifying conviction, the BMV will create a pending license suspension thirty days out and mail notice to the driver.

-If you receive notice of a pending habitual traffic violator suspension, you must ask quickly.
+If you receive notice of a pending habitual traffic violator suspension, you must act quickly.
 A lawyer can review the records to verify each conviction and make sure the records are correct.
 If there is an error, you can request an administrative hearing with the BMV to contest the HTV suspension.

 I was Caught Driving as a Habitual Traffic Violator?
 What Happens Now?